-In the department of Norte de Santander, the ceramic manufacturing sector represents a group of companies historically recognized internationally for the high quality of its raw materials.
+In the department of Norte de Santander, the ceramic manufacturing sector represents a group of companies that is historically recognized internationally for the high quality of its raw materials.
 Ceramic products are part of the base of the construction chain, such as blocks, perforated bricks, and Spanish tiles.
 In addition, it is an export line, which in 2020, was a driver of the department's growth according to the Chamber of Commerce (National Administrative Department of Statistics, 2020).

-In addition, from an economic point of view, it means an outstanding line.
-According to the report of the Ministry of Commerce (2021), in 2019 the manufacture of mineral products occupied one of the first places, representing 26.60% of the total industrial production and 28.70% of the employed personnel of the department.
-It is so important that the Chamber of Commerce of Cúcuta (2012) led the formation of the cluster of companies in the ceramic sector, with companies located in the municipalities of Cúcuta, Villa de Rosario, Los Patios, Zulia and San Cayetano.
+In addition, from an economic point of view, it means an outstanding line according to the report of the Ministry of Commerce (2021), in 2019 the manufacture of mineral products occupied one of the first places, representing 26.60% of the total industrial production and 28.70% of the employed personnel of the department.
+It is so important that the Chamber of Commerce of Cúcuta (2012), led the formation of the cluster of companies in the ceramic sector, with companies located in the municipalities of Cúcuta, Villa de Rosario, Los Patios, Zulia and San Cayetano.

-However, SMEs are not immune to the economic impacts of the context (Díaz, Maestre & Guadrón, 2020), therefore, the situation of the region's economy presents a negative behavior for the area of "construction has been presenting decreases during the previous years, for the third quarter of this year, the variation was 51.00% compared to the previous year" (Chamber of Commerce, 2020), has been affecting the companies.
+However, SMEs are not immune to the economic impacts of the context (Díaz, Maestre & Guadrón, 2020), therefore, the situation of the region's economy that presents a negative behavior for the area of "construction has been presenting decreases during the previous years, for the third quarter of this year, the variation was 51.00% compared to the previous year" (Chamber of Commerce, 2020), has been affecting the companies.
 At the same time, a drop in exports from the department was observed, which fell by 20.20% between 2019 and 2020, according to the Ministry of Commerce (2021).

-Financial management is essential in SMEs.
-The analysis of working capital is one of the most vital financial activities for companies, to achieve "the good financial health of the company" (Higuerey-Gómez, Armas-Herrera & Chávez-Alvear, 2019, p.
+Financial management is essential in SMEs, in fact, the analysis of working capital is one of the most vital financial activities for companies, to achieve "the good financial health of the company" (Higuerey-Gómez, Armas-Herrera & Chávez-Alvear, 2019, p.
 167).
-García-Aguilar, Galarza-Torres & Altamirano-Salazar (2017, p.
-30) found that in SMEs, "working capital is a financial tool that every manager should pay attention to and dedicate time to, because it determines the survival of a company during the first years of its existence."
+Garcíahttps://doi.org/10.18041/2539-3669/gestionlibre.13.2022.8785

 Revista Gestión y Desarrollo Libre.
-Year 7, $\rm N^{\circ}$ 13, january-june 2022, pp. 1-11 ISSN 2539-3669 Research article https://doi.org/10.18041/2539-3669/gestionlibre.13.2022.8785
+Year 7, N° 13, january-june 2022, pp. 1-11 ISSN 2539-3669